-Like its blackjack counterpart, Live Dealer Baccarat is spread over a real felt and uses physical playing cards to determine game outcomes.
+Like its blackjack counterpart, Live Dealer Baccarat is spread over a real felt.
+It uses physical playing cards to determine game outcomes.

 Using the standard 5 percent commission rule, the house edge for winning banker bets is just 1.06 percent.
 For player wins, it’s 1.24 percent.

-Live Dealer Baccarat also features a Dragon Bonus Player side bet, which pays out on naturals, and non-natural wins where the player wins by at least 4 points:
+Live Dealer Baccarat also features a Dragon Bonus Player side bet.
+This pays out on naturals and non-natural wins where the player wins by at least 4 points: